General FAQsWhat are the different ways to donate on YouTube?

 YouTube creators can select any U.S. 501(c)3 public charity in good standing.
 Nonprofits are not endorsed by YouTube or Google.

 The nonprofit will get all of your donation.
-Google covers the processing fees.
+Google will cover the processing fees during the pilot period.
 Unless mentioned otherwise, your donation is unrestricted, so funds may be used by the nonprofit at it sees fit.
 It may take up to two months for a donation to reach the nonprofit.

 Google partners with Network for Good, a U.S. nonprofit donor advised fund, to collect and distribute the donations to nonprofits made on YouTube.
 As required by the Internal Revenue Service, Network for Good has exclusive legal control over the donations once received.
 If Network for Good cannot disburse the funds to the nonprofit selected by the YouTube creator, Network for Good will distribute the funds to an alternate qualified U.S. nonprofit.